Posted on 8/20/2019 in UX and Design

 Talk about edgy design?
 This banking website is a feast for the eyes.
 AfrAsia’s tagline is “Bank Different” and they have embraced this fully and it shows.
 Their homepage is mesmerizing and leaves the user wanting to explore more to discover their offerings.
 Their use of crisp and striking imagery is beautiful, definitely projecting a refined and global presence.
 The feel of the site is sophisticated and sleek and easy to navigate.
 AfrAsia knows their target audience and serves up messaging that is on point.
 They want the user to know that their services are tailored and they want to build a personal relationship with every customer.

-As you can see from my top picks above, banking websites have many personalities and can appeal to very specific audiences.
+As you can see from my top picks above, the best banking websites have many personalities and can appeal to very specific audiences.
 Your financial institution can show its strengths in many ways.
 If you want to learn more about designing or redesigning an effective site that represents your brand, Wakefly can help.
 Reach out today and see how we can help you successfully engage online.

 Looking for help on how you can make your banking website more customer focused?